vmallet/ida-plugins/README.md

   * Rename functions according to the guessed function name.

 * [idamagnum](https://github.com/lucasg/idamagnum): A plugin for integrating MagnumDB requests within IDA.
 MagNumDB is a database that contains about 380,000 items.
 These items are constants, names, values all extracted from more than 6,000 header files (.h, .hxx, .hpp, .idl, etc.) provided by standard Windows and Visual Studio SDKs and WDKs.

+* [ida_medigate](https://github.com/medigate-io/ida_medigate): Medigate plugin for c++ reverse engineering and other utils.
+Two parts:
+  * Implementation of C++ classes and polymorphism over IDA
+  * A RTTI parser which rebuilds the classes hierarchy.

 * [IDA Migrator](https://github.com/giladreich/ida_migrator): IDA Migrator plugin makes the job of migrating symbols and type informations from one IDA database instance to another.
 It will help migrating function names, structures and enums.
 This comes in handy when:
   * Moving to a newer version of IDA that does better analysis and you don't want to change in the new instance type information or variable names of the decompiled functions.